 - Occlusal X-rays show the roof or floor of the mouth and are used to find extra teeth, teeth that have not yet broken through the gums, jaw fractures, a cleft in the roof of the mouth (cleft palate), cysts, abscesses, or growths.
 Occlusal X-rays may also be used to find a foreign object.

 - Panoramic X-rays show a broad view of the jaws, teeth, sinuses, nasal area, and temporomandibular (jaw) joints.
-These X-rays do not find cavities.
-These X-rays do show problems such as impacted teeth, bone abnormalities, cysts, solid growths (tumors), infections, and fractures.
+These X-rays show problems such as impacted teeth, bone abnormalities, cysts, solid growths (tumors), infections, and fractures.

 - Digital X-rays can be sent to a computer to be recorded and saved.

 A full-mouth series of periapical X-rays (about 14 to 21 X-ray films) is most often done during a person's first visit to the dentist.
 Bitewing X-rays are used during checkups to look for tooth decay.
 Panoramic X-rays may be used occasionally.
 Dental X-rays are scheduled when you need them based on your age, risk for disease, and signs of disease.

 - Find problems in the mouth such as tooth decay, damage to the bones supporting the teeth, and dental injuries (such as broken tooth roots).
 Dental X-rays are often done to find these problems early, before any symptoms are present.

 - Find teeth that are not in the right place or do not break through the gum properly.
 Teeth that are too crowded to break through the gums are called impacted.